aunghtet008900/etcher/FAQ.md

 Some programs, usually oriented at making GNU/Linux live USB drives, include an option to set persistent storage.
 This is currently not supported by Etcher, so if you require this functionality, we advise to fallback to [UNetbootin](https://unetbootin.github.io/).

-## How can I deactivate desktop shortcut prompt on GNU/Linux?

-This is a feature provided by [AppImages](https://github.com/balena-io/etcher/blob/master/docs/appimage), where the applications prompts the user to automatically register a desktop shortcut to easily access the application.
-Follow the steps you can find [here](https://github.com/balena-io/etcher/blob/master/docs/USER-DOCUMENTATION.md#deactivate-desktop-shortcut-prompt-on-gnulinux).

 ## How do I flash Ubuntu ISOs

 Ubuntu images (and potentially some other related GNU/Linux distributions) have a peculiar format that allows the image to boot without any further modification from both CDs and USB drives.